ChongLC/MinimalSetofViralPeptidome-UNIQmin/README.md

 ---
 ## **Quick Start**
-As with any typical tool, an input file would be required to deliver the output, with parameters user-defined for optimal outcome.
+As with any typical tool, an input file would be required to deliver the output, with user-defined parameters for optimal outcome.
 The input would be a file containing a set of non-redundant (nr) protein sequences in the FASTA format.
-Sequences containing the unknown residue, X, maybe removed, if desired.
+Sequences containing the unknown residue, X, may be removed, if desired.
 Keeping them may result in a minimal set comprising of sequences with the unknown residue.

 Below we describe the algorithmic steps of the tool using a sample input file: